awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-hawordpress-tutorial.md

 ## Launch an Elastic Beanstalk Environment<a name="php-hawordpress-tutorial-launch"></a>

 Use the AWS Management Console to create an Elastic Beanstalk environment\.
 Choose the **PHP** platform and accept the default settings and sample code\.
-After you configure the environment to connect to the database, you deploy the sample application that you downloaded from GitHub\.
+After you configure the environment to connect to the database, you deploy the WordPress code to the environment\.

 **To launch an environment \(console\)**